Kuift/GuiftsDynamicBlueprint/README.md

 - When in editing mode, you can left click to add a block, or right click to remove a block
 - When playing as a builder, use the usual menu to choose which block to place
 - When playing as archer or knight, use the key 'R' and 'U' to naviguate between the different blocks
-- You can select a zone by settings selection ponits using the 'I' and 'P' key
+- You can select a zone by settings selection points using the 'I' and 'P' key.
+Use 'I' to set the first point and 'P' to set the second point.
+Then press 'O' to save your selection.
 - You can save a blueprint that is inside the two selection points using the 'O' key
-- You can load your saved bluepring with using the 'L' key
+- You can load your saved blueprint with using the 'L' key
 - You can cycle through rendering window size by pressing 'J', try it if your performance aren't great
 - You can cycle through rendering relative to your camera or your cursor by pressing 'K'
 ##### Thanks to all kag's modder who answered my questions and big thanks to Numan and Monkey_Feats.